terra0

 • Two Degrees (2021)

-• A NFT that burns "itself" when the average global temperature reaches 2°C above average.
+• An artwork that burns "itself" when the average global temperature reaches 2°C above average.

 • Seed Capital (2022)